It was one of those silly things.

-Four more years, he told himself, and he would have enough to retire in comfort.
+Four more years, he told himself, and he would have enough financial security to retire in comfort.
 Being a part-time writer provided a release for his literary creativity, and he looked forward to the day when he could write all day, every day.
 Well, on most days.
 There was no need to push things to the extreme, or he would be swapping one 9 to 5 job for another, not that his work was ever 9 to 5.
 Writing was a joy and fun, but there were other types of fun he wanted to indulge in.

 When he finally woke, it was already 07:36, but being Saturday, he could afford to be lazy for a few minutes.
 Today was his washing, house cleaning, and grocery shopping day.
 He did a cursory clean every weekend, but once a fortnight, he made a thorough job of it.

 He pulled back the doona and winced as the cold air made his skin tingle.
 He strode to the large window and pulled back the drapes.
 The eastern sky was bathed in a red glow and frost covered the front lawn.
 It really was not a lawn, not anymore, but an assortment of various grasses that had taken over the front yard after he had it landscaped originally.
 Now, that had been a lawn.
 Then the permanent water restrictions came into force and he could no longer water anything, unless he installed several bulging water tanks.
 He had a drip system that took care of his shrubs and bushes, but the lawn was left to its own devices.
 In summer when everything was burnt brown, he often thought of replacing the scraggly growth with a pebble garden, but the cost was prohibitive.
 If he ever sold his place, the new owners could do what they liked with it.
 For the moment, Martin was content to leave things as they were.

 As he dressed, he gingerly touched the lump on his temple.
 A slight headache throbbed at the side of his head.
 He would take an aspirin with breakfast, which should take care of things.